jordandouglas/BeastMap/README.md

 ## Examples

-See the mutationtree.xml file in examples.
+See the beastmap.xml file in examples.